S-andres0694/Personal-Portfolio-Template/README.md

 # Personal Portfolio Template

-A customizable personal portfolio template built with HTML, CSS, and JavaScript.
-This template is designed to help you showcase your skills, projects, and experience in a modern, professional manner.
+My own personal portfolio template built with HTML, Tailwind CSS, Vanilla JavaScript and NodeJS.
+This is an ongoing project to make the template much more easy to applicate.

 Features
 - Responsive Design: Fully responsive and mobile-friendly layout.